justin9939/Bullet-Hell-Simulator/README.md

   firewall amount, amount of hazards) to save after returning to the main menu.
 - As a user, on the main menu, I want the option to either load the previous saved game or start a new game.

+## Phase 4: Task 2
+Event Log:
+Thu Mar 31 16:55:46 PDT 2022
+Enemy has fired bullet.
+Thu Mar 31 16:55:46 PDT 2022
+Enemy has fired bullet.
+Thu Mar 31 16:55:46 PDT 2022
+Enemy has fired bullet.
+Thu Mar 31 16:55:49 PDT 2022
+Enemy has fired bullet.
+Thu Mar 31 16:55:50 PDT 2022
+Enemy has fired bullet.
+Thu Mar 31 16:55:54 PDT 2022
+Firewall used, all enemy bullets cleared.

+Note that I manually add "Event Log:" in the part where I print out the events when the game closes.
+The game adds an event every time a bullet is added to the game, and also when a firewall is used to clear the added bullets.